jvann/Dash-ed/README.md

 Because of the bind volume created, all of the changes you make to the files in the host, will take effect inside the container.
 After making a change inside a `*.js` file, just save the file and `nodemon` will restart `app.js` automatically.

 ### Adding node modules
 Once you add/remove/upgrade a node module inside bash, `package.json` will change.
 Nevertheless, the next time you create new containers, the changes won't take effect.
-In order to the new change take effect, you have to re-build the image using
+For the new change to take effect, you must re-build the image using

 ```
 docker-compose build